RedisLabs/raft/docs/Using.md

 {
     // See the function app_raft_store_snapshot() above.
 The assumption is
     // application stores incoming chunks in a file called "temp_snapshot_file.db".
-    // If we are inside this callback, it means we've received all the chunk, and
+    // If we are inside this callback, it means we've received all the chunks, and
     // we can rename it as the current snapshot file. int ret = rename("temp_snapshot_file.db", "final_snapshot_file.db");
     if (ret != 0) {